 “[The business] is not just mine and my husband’s, it belongs to [the community], because they’re the ones that are supporting us,” she said.

-Meanwhile, Neil Machin from neighbouring Scrubby’s Teahouse said the roast beef rolls he and partner Patricia Thomas serve have already become a town favourite since opening last weekend.
+Meanwhile, Neil Machin from neighbouring Scrubby’s Teahouse said the roast beef rolls he and partner Patricia Thomas serve have already become a town favourite.

 "People are using the word ‘famous' already,” he quipped.

-Mr Machin called the business “something different” after years of work as a builder.
+Mr Machin described the venture as “something different” after years of work as a builder.

 “We were very uncertain at first, but the building industry was in its own turmoil at the time, so it made sense to open when we did,” he said.